murasaki-violet/CODEX_test/README.md

 npm start
 ```

-This serves the files from the `public` directory on `http://localhost:3000`.
+This serves the files from the `docs` directory on `http://localhost:3000`.